lanceman2/quickstream/README.md

      called) then they will be adding blocking calls to their running flow graphs work() functions, it will still work, but performance may suffer.
+  4. Blocks can trigger themselves work from their other callbacks.

 #### other